 In addition to other factors, resource adequacy is affected by planning reserves.
 The concept of planning reserve margins is described by NERC as "...designed to measure the amount of generation capacity available to meet expected demand in the planning horizon.
 Coupled with probabilistic analysis, calculated planning reserve margins have been an industry standard used by planners for decades as a relative indication of adequacy."
-Reserves are intended to ensure sufficient generation resources are available to meet real-time operating requirements and to avoid the possibility that a load loss occurs no more frequently than one day in 10 years, commonly referred to as the "1-in-10 resource adequacy standard."
+Reserves are intended to assure sufficient generation resources are available to meet real-time operating requirements and to avoid the possibility that a load loss occurs no more frequently than one day in 10 years, commonly referred to as the "1-in-10 resource adequacy standard."
 Reserve margins directly affect reliability of the electric grid and cost of electric service.
-Reserve margins are established as a percentage of net customer requirements for NV Energy's native load and are 12% for NV Energy's customers in southern Nevada and 15% for NV Energy customers in northern Nevada.
+Reserve margins are established as a percentage of net customer requirements for NV Energy's native load and are 12 percent for NV Energy's customers in southern Nevada and 15 percent for NV Energy customers in northern Nevada.
 These reserve margins amount to 941 MW of generation in the year 2020, again the equivalent of two large baseload/intermediate generating plants.

 Studies need to be completed to determine the adequacy of reserve requirements for Nevada.
 These studies need to be probabilistic in nature and take into consideration numerous factors including intra-Nevada transmission constraints, transmission import and export limits, and organized wholesale market structure.
 Under a restructured electricity market should ECI be approved, the regulated utility will no longer be responsible for generation development but will continue to be responsible for the development of transmission and distribution facilities to deliver electricity to consumers within its designated service area.
-Thus, reserve margins should be appropriate for Nevada-specific circumstances.
-With regard to resource adequacy, the TWG recommended, assuming an organized wholesale market is established and functioning prior to opening a competitive retail market, that the PUCN continue to establish planning reserve margin requirements and ensure compliance with the wholesale market operators' resource adequacy requirements through the existing integrated resource planning process until a competitive retail market is established.
-Once a competitive retail market is established, Nevada should continue to establish planning reserve margin requirements but the existing integrated resource planning process will need to be replaced with a process that ensures retail providers secure adequate resources.
+Thus, reserve margins should be appropriate for Nevada specific circumstances.